 Pharmacoepidemiology

-Our research focuses on describing and understanding how medications are prescribed, dispensed, and used by different population groups, as well as the effects observed in terms of improved health, side effects, and costs of drug therapy.
-The approach is primarily registry studies, but we also conduct surveys and qualitative studies.
+Our research focuses on describing and understanding how medicines are prescribed, dispensed, and used by different population groups, as well as the effects we observe in terms of improved health, side effects, and the costs of drug therapy.
+We primarily work with various register-based studies, but we also conduct surveys and qualitative studies.

 Medication adherence